Find Your Perfect School

 On-the-job training is conducted by experienced journeymen, meaning apprentices learn from professionals who have been in their shoes, too.
 Completion of the program results in certification as a piledriver.

 And speaking of pay, apprentices can earn as much as 60% of the wages earned by journeymen.
 Retirement plans and health insurance benefits are common.
-The salary and benefits package increase to journeymen level when you complete 800 hours of classroom lessons and at least 1,300 on-the-job hours every year.
+The salary and benefits package increases to the journeymen level when you complete 800 hours of classroom lessons and at least 1,300 on-the-job hours every year.

 - Interior Systems Specialist

-Considered as Florida’s best program of its kind, the Florida Carpenters’ Pile Drivers Training Program attracts the cream of the crop!
+Considered Florida’s best program of its kind, the Florida Carpenters’ Pile Drivers Training Program attracts the cream of the crop!
 Are you one of them?